NE204-Fall2018/NE204-Fall2018.github.io/content/labs/overview.md

 date: 01-10-2018

-The primary objective of this course is to provide students with hands-on experience with the advanced concepts introduced in the course.
+The primary objective of this course is to provide students with hands-on experience with advanced concepts in radiation detection and measurement.
-In particular, the laboratory portion emphasizes expirements in:
+In particular, the laboratory portion emphasizes:

  - Digital signal processing
- - Signal generation & pulse shape
+ - Signal generation & pulse shape analysis
  - Multichannel detector systems
  - Radiation imaging

 Ideally, we'd like for all students to have an opportunity to investigate all of these concepts (and more) with each of the state-of-the-art radiation instruments we have available.
-Unfortunately, the complexity of many of the experiments; the limited instrument availability relative to the number of students; and time constraints, it is simply not possible for each student to be able to conduct every proposed experiment to a satisfactory degree of depth.
+Unfortunately, given the complexity of many of the experiments; the limited instrument availability relative to the number of students; and realistic time constraints, it is simply not possible for each student to be able to conduct every proposed experiment to a satisfactory degree of depth.
 Instead, students will be expected to focus on three predefined laboratory experiments, and propose a fourth to be studied in greater detail for the final project.
-The first two labs deal with digital signal processing, and will be investigated by each lab group.
+The first two labs deal with digital signal processing and will be investigated by each lab group.
 A third lab on multichannel detector systems is planned, but which exact investigation will be done will depend on individual groups and equipment